primaryodors/primarydock/README.md

   <li>Or at https://pubchem.ncbi.nlm.nih.gov/rest/pug/compound/smiles/{SMILES}/SDF?record_type=3d</li>
 </ul>

-Please take a look at the `primarydock.config` file as a sample of the format for dock settings.
-You will want to edit this file, or create a new one, for each receptor+ligand pair that you wish to dock.
-There are lines for repointing to your PDB and SDF model input files, as well as various other options that may be useful to your purposes.

-Known issue: please make sure to add an empty line at the end of your config file, or primarydock will throw an exception.

-Once your .config file is ready, and the PrimaryDock code is compiled, simply cd to the primarydock folder and run the following command:
+The simplest way to run PrimaryDock is to first `cd` to the `primarydock/` folder and invoke the application with arguments specifying a protein PDB and a ligand SDF, for example:

 ```
-./bin/primarydock {config file}
+bin/primarydock -p pdbs/OR51/OR51E2.active.pdb -l sdf/propionic_acid.sdf
 ```

-(...replacing `{config file}` with the actual name of your config file.)

-After a little while, depending on your config settings, PrimaryDock will output data about one or more poses, including binding energy per residue, binding energy per type, total binding energy, PDB data of the ligand, and (if flexing is enabled) PDB data of the flexed residues and binding residues.
-This output can be captured and parsed by external code written in your language of choice, for further omputation, storage in a database, etc.
+After a little while, PrimaryDock will output data about one or more poses, including binding energies per residue, binding energies per interaction type, total binding energy, PDB data of the ligand, and PDB data of the flexed residues and binding residues.
+This output can be either captured directly or sent to a .dock file using the `-o` argument, and then parsed by external code written in your language of choice for further computation, storage in a database, etc.

-Most of the time, PrimaryDock will find poses with favorable energy levels because of the Best-Binding algorithm, which seeks to match binding pocket features with compatible ligand features.
-However, there may be a few cases when a ligand is a poor fit for a binding pocket, and PrimaryDock might find zero output poses.
-If this happens, you can try increasing the energy limit or performing a soft dock.
+To view all supported arguments, run `bin/primarydock -h` or `bin/primarydock --help`.

-PrimaryDock is stochastic so that its output will be different each time, and rerunning the application can often catch poses that previous runs may have missed.
+PrimaryDock is stochastic so that its output will be different each time, and rerunning the application (or increasing the maximum number of poses) can often catch poses that previous runs may have missed.

 Contributions are always welcome!
 Please create a branch off of stable, then submit a pull request.
 All PRs that change the C++ classes or any of the apps must pass the master unit tests (`test/unit_test_master.sh`) before merge.